-2. Collaboration and knowledge sharing: Related work
+2 Collaboration and Knowledge Sharing: Related Work

 Little is known about how collaboration and knowledge sharing actually proceed.
-In organisational and educational contexts, research focuses mostly either on outcomes or on "external" aspects as conditions for successful outcomes of collaboration and knowledge sharing such as cognitive, social and emotional aspects (Järvelä et al. 2015), corporate culture (Hernández Sanchez et al. 2013) or interpersonal, team, individual, motivational and cultural factors (Wang & Noe 2010).
-Similar types of external factors have been addressed in a recent comprehensive model of knowledge sharing which focuses on "environmental forces, knowledge values of the organization, cultural and structural characteristics of the organization, personal characteristics of the individuals, teams and the context within the organization" (Kharabsheh et al. 2016).
+In organizational and educational contexts, research focuses mostly either on outcomes or on "external" aspects as conditions for successful outcomes of collaboration and knowledge sharing such as cognitive, social and emotional aspects [4], corporate culture [5] or interpersonal, team, individual, motivational and cultural factors [6].
+Similar types of external factors have been addressed in a recent comprehensive model of knowledge sharing which focuses on "environmental forces, knowledge values of the organization, cultural and structural characteristics of the organization, personal characteristics of the individuals, teams and the context within the organization" [7].
 These areas of insight are useful and necessary but they do not explain how collaboration actually proceeds.
 In order to know how to design the process itself, we need to shed light on the black box and on its internal workings (see Fig. 1).
 We believe that focusing on two internal aspects of collaboration and knowledge sharing, concept (what) and process (how), is of at least equal if not greater importance than studying external factors and outcomes.

-Figure 1: Four main aspects of collaboration & knowledge sharing: 1.External factors, 2.Outcomes, 3.Concept, 4.
-Process
+Fig. 1: Four main aspects of collaboration & knowledge sharing: 1.
+External factors, 2.
+Outcomes, 3.
+Concept, 4.
+Process.

-Before analysing the process of collaboration, it is useful to clarify our concept of collaboration, i.e. what kind of activity we are seeking to understand.
-Our concept of collaboration is knowledge-based and community-oriented: we call it "New Collaboration" (Bettoni et. al. 2018a) and it is not just an abstract idea; in fact it is already happening in practice although we are not aware of it (Bettoni 2017, Ehmer 2017).
+Before analyzing the process of collaboration, it is useful to clarify our concept of collaboration, i.e. what kind of activity we are seeking to understand.
+Our concept of collaboration is knowledge-based and community-oriented: we call it "New Collaboration" [2] and it is not just an abstract idea; in fact, it is already happening in practice although we are not aware of it [8, 9].
 In the VUCA world, successful people collaborate in a new way: they work together on a task without splitting it.
 And because the task is not split, the related knowledge needed during the performance of the task must also build a unit and be maintained as a unit.
 For this reason, new collaboration must be knowledge-based.
-Moreover, since keeping this task-related knowledge as a unit requires the mutual engagement of the group in a conscious, continuous effort to construct and maintain this unit as a shared knowledge structure, new collaboration must also be community-oriented.
-This is summarised in the following definition (Bettoni et. al. 2018a):

-New Collaboration is a coordinated activity between persons who interact (online or in presence) for working together at the same, single task and who, concurrently, are also mutually engaged as a community in a conscious, continuous effort to construct and maintain an underlying shared knowledge structure as a basis for accomplishing their task.

-This definition, which tightly binds collaboration and knowledge sharing, has its roots in the seminal work by Roschelle & Teasley (1995) which almost 25 years ago investigated collaborative problem solving.
-In their definition, "Collaboration is a coordinated ... activity that is the result of a continued attempt to construct and maintain a shared conception of a problem" (Roschelle & Teasley, 1995).
+Moreover, since keeping this taskrelated knowledge as a unit requires the mutual engagement of the group in a conscious, continuous effort to construct and maintain this unit as a shared knowledge structure, new collaboration must also be community-oriented.
+This is summarized in the following definition [2]: New Collaboration is a coordinated activity between persons who interact (online or in presence) for working together at the same, single task and who, concurrently, are also mutually engaged as a community in a conscious, continuous effort to construct and maintain an underlying shared knowledge structure as a basis for accomplishing their task (see Fig. 2).
+This definition, which tightly binds collaboration and knowledge sharing, has its roots in the seminal work by Roschelle & Teasley [10] which almost 25 years ago investigated collaborative problem solving.
+In their definition, "Collaboration is a coordinated ... activity that is the result of a continued attempt to construct and maintain a shared conception of a problem" [10].
 Based on our definition of collaboration, the analysis of the process of collaboration, for example collaboration by a project team, can be split into two areas of inquiry:

-- Analysing how team members interact for dealing with task T (planning, design, problem solving, etc.) - Analysing how team members construct and maintain a shared knowledge structure relating to that task T.
+• Analysing how team members interact for dealing with task T (planning, design, problem solving, etc.)

+Analysing how team members construct and maintain a shared knowledge structure relating to that task T.